fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_2.md

 Pytest can run your tests in a number of ways.
-Let\'s quickly get into the basics now and, later on in the chapter, we will move on to more advanced options.
+Let\'s quickly get into the basics now and, later on in the lab, we will move on to more advanced options.

 You can start by just simply executing the `pytest` command: